 After the eggs hatch, the young reptiles, also known as hatchlings, require even closer monitoring.

-To achieve the duties listed above, it is strongly encouraged for you to have a complete understanding of the needs of the specific species you wish to breed.
+To achieve the duties listed above, you are strongly encouraged to have a complete understanding of the needs of the specific species you wish to breed.

 You need to know things such as ideal temperature, ideal humidity, nutritional needs, and habitat needs.

-We suggest you do extensive research and focus on reptiles you have plenty of hands-on experience with.
+We suggest you do extensive research and focus on reptiles with which you have plenty of hands-on experience.